JetBrains/teamcity-documentation/topics/docker.md

 <td>

+Available for the _File_ source type:

-_Available if File is selected as the source_.
-Specify the context for the Docker build.
-If blank, the enclosing folder for Dockerfile will be used.
+Specify the [context](https://docs.docker.com/engine/reference/commandline/build/#extended-description) for the `docker build`.
+If blank, the parent directory of the Dockerfile will be used.

 </td></tr><tr>